monzey/cv/README.md

 Resume
 ======

-Project created with Phalcon and Angular 1
+Project created with Phalcon and AngularJS

 To install
 ----------